kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 Being able to work at a comfortable pace, without being overloaded and with reasonable deadlines.

 ### SLOW WORK PACE
 > Employees consider the work pace in the organization as being too slow.
-There is lack of initiative, no pressure to perform and no urgency.
+There is a lack of initiative, no pressure to perform and no urgency.
 This might demotivate employees and left them without a sense of achievement.

 __Exemplary statements reported by employees:__